FenixEdu/sviz/visualizations/statistics/index.md

 call: showStatistics
 call_args: ""
 sample_call: SViz.loadViz("showStatistics", "data.json", "#visualization");
+opts:
+  - - "[measure]"
+    - "true for all measures [total, approved, noattend, extent, mean, median]"
+    - true of false to display (or not) each measure
+  - - help
+    - true
+    - displays an help tooltip explaining each measure
 ---

 These are the required fields for this visualization to work.
 More fields can be added (for joint use with other visualizations), as long as this structure remains unchanged.
+If "notAttended" is not included, the number of not evaluated students will not be displayed.
 {% highlight json %}
 { "minGrade": 0,
   "maxGrade": 20,